Zr-based bulk metallic glass clamp cell for high-pressure inelastic neutron scattering: Simulation of neutron transmissions

 \section{Simulation of neutron transmissions}

-Neutron transmission through materials generally depends on the energy of the incident neutrons.
-Figure~\ref{fig:transmission} shows the neutron-energy dependence of the transmission, calculated using Eq.~(\ref{eq:transmission}), for Zr-BMG, the aluminum alloy (A7075), the Zr-BMG hybrid pressure cell developed in this study.
-The energy dependence of the total cross-section $\sigma_{\rm tot}$ are taken from the JENDL-4.0 database~\cite{JENDL4}.
+Neutron transmission through materials generally depends on the energy of the neutrons.
+Figure~\ref{fig:transmission} shows the neutron-energy dependence of the transmission, calculated using Eq.~(\ref{eq:transmission}), for Zr-BMG, the aluminum alloy (A7075), and the Zr-BMG hybrid pressure cell developed in this study.
+In the calculation, both incident and scattered neutrons are assumed to pass through the materials in a planar geometry, with a thickness of 1.35~cm for both the Zr-BMG and the aluminum alloy.
+The energy dependence of the total cross-section $\sigma_{\rm tot}$ is taken from the JENDL-4.0 database~\cite{JENDL4}.
 Note that these transmissions do not include additional effects such as Bragg edges or phonon contributions.
 Notably, the Zr-BMG cell exhibits higher neutron transmission than the monobloc CuBe cell~\cite{Hattori2022} over the entire energy range considered.
 In particular, its transmission exceeds that of the CuBe cell~\cite{Hattori2022} by more than a factor of two below 10~meV.